mquan048/projectS/README.md

 ## Technologies Used

--   **MongoDB**: A NoSQL database to store user and order information
+-   **PostgreSQL**: A SQL database to store user and order information
 -   **Express.js**: A Node.js framework for building APIs
 -   **React.js**: A JavaScript library for building user interfaces
 -   **Node.js**: A server-side JavaScript runtime environment